Les-S-niK/Polonium/README.md

 # Polonium
-Polonium is a  test C++ Web Rest Api Framework.
+Polonium is a studying-oriented C++ Web HTTP-JSON API Framework.
 Now in developing.